Menu

 Unplugged Thinking: Igniting Computational Skills Through Play

-Hannah Hagon
+Hannah Hagon (Online Speaker)

 This session will immerse attendees in playful, sensory, screen-free activities that teach the principles of computational thinking through the power of embodied cognition.
 Participants will actively engage in challenges that demonstrate how children learn to decompose problems, spot patterns, and design simple algorithms—all through hands-on play.
 The session will also explore ways to embed these approaches into schools, family learning, and community programs, giving attendees tools to transform their own practice.
 Expect laughter, lightbulb moments, and tangible takeaways you can use the next day.